djdrysdale/digital-garden/notes/Four Theories of Truth.md

 ---
 title: Four Theories of Truth
 date: 2021-02-26
-description: Epistemology posits at least four theories by which a claim's truth can be measured: correspondence, coherence, consensus, or pragmatic.
+description: Epistemology posits that truth can be evaluated against the qualities of correspondence, coherence, consensus, or pragmatism.
 tags: literature
 ---